 If the term is shared it will not include the children term.
 If the term is not shared, it will include the children.

-As of 4.4 Terms have all been split on WordPress.com which means that this now adds
+As of WordPress 4.4, terms have been split, which means that this now adds

 'include_children' => false to be added to all taxonomy queries when possible.

 In many instances where the wanted behavior is to grab all posts that are either the parent or a child term this can be replaced by only querying for the parent term and enforcing inside a

 save_post() hook that if a child term is added then its parent term is also added.
 A one time WP-CLI command might be needed to ensure previous data integrity.